Roman Period 60 A.D. – 411 A.D.

 Segontium in Caernarfon was an auxiliary Roman fort established in 77-78 A.D by Julius Agricola originally built to command the Menai Straits to enable the capture of the island of Mona.
 It takes its name from the nearby River Seiont and possibly the Segontiaci, a British tribe mentioned by Julius Caesar.
 It was the main Roman fort in the north of Roman Wales that lasted for around 330 years and was designed to hold about a thousand auxiliary infantry.
 It is approximate 150ft 45m above sea level on a natural plateau and commands an all-round view of the mountains, Menai Straits and Anglesey.
 It is of the usual playing card shape, in size 5.6 acres, 2.27 hectares with w shaped defence ditches and four gateways.
 It was garrisoned by cohorts of auxiliary and part mounted (Alae) troops.
 It was modified through to the late fourth century.

-I have included an O/S number on all historical sites to enable everyone to locate using an O/S map.
+I have included an O/S number on all historical sites to enable everyone to locate using an O/S map

 Gwynedd